 Let It Out

 It’s inevitable to feel emotionally invested anytime we put time, energy, and effort into our endeavors.
 Not processing those emotions does yourself a disservice.
 You’ll eventually build resentment and find yourself unable to focus on anything else.
 I find that giving myself a day or two to fully embrace what I’m feeling—whether it’s guilt, rage, regret—helps me clear my head to move forward.
-I recommend setting aside a specific amount of time for this process: you need to give yourself space to grieve, but ruminating too much can become counterproductive.
+I recommend setting aside a specific amount of time for this process: you need to give yourself space to grieve when working to overcome setbacks.
+Remember, ruminating too much can become counterproductive.